Skip to main content

 nodetypescript-patterns, tailwind

-typstdocumentation
+latex / typstdocumentation

 How Addons Work

-When you run aibox sync, the CLI:
+When you run aibox apply, the CLI:

 1. Reads [addons] from aibox.toml